Assets

 You will first generate an export of an existing record to access the correctly formatted spreadsheet file for the import.
 Once the exported file is available, add the appropriate values for the records you want to import to the exported spreadsheet.
 You can then import those records.
 For more detailed information on the importing process, refer to Importing records.

-Note In addition to the standard Import and Export options, the Asset Manager > Assets app allows you to complete an import or export using the COBie (Construction Operations Building Information Exchange) format.
-Select Import (COBie) or Export (COBie) from the More menu in the action bar.
+Note In addition to the standard Import and Export options, the Asset Manager > Assets app can be configured to allow you to complete an import or export using the COBie (Construction Operations Building Information Exchange) format by selecting Import (COBie) or Export (COBie) from the More menu in the action bar.
+To enable these options, an administrator can selectEnable COBie Import/Export in Configuration.

 You can generate a report from a selected log view, or use one of the built-in reports available by default in each application.
 For more information on creating your own reports, including how to set up scheduled reports, refer to Creating ad hoc reports.